Donald Trump Refuses To Give Up Control Of $500 Billion ‘Slush Fund’ After Signing Coronavirus Relief Bill

 “It is a big deal,” Danielle Brian of the Project On Government Oversight told USA Today.
 “I’m hoping that, given the crisis, Congress will realize this is a line that must not be crossed.”

-New York Democratic House rep Alexandria Ocasio-Cortez declared that Trump’s signing statement had instantly “tossed away” Congressional oversight of the “slush fund,” as quoted by Politico.
+New York Democratic Rep. Alexandria Ocasio-Cortez declared that Trump’s signing statement had instantly “tossed away” Congressional oversight of the “slush fund,” as quoted by Politico.
 But experts said that presidential signing statements are not legally binding.

-House Speaker Nancy Pelosi shrugged off Trump’s signing statement in an MSNBC interview, quoted by USA Today, saying that for Trump to issue the statement was “not surprising.”
+House Speaker Nancy Pelosi shrugged off Trump’s signing statement in an MSNBC interview, saying that it was “not surprising” for the president to do such a thing, as quoted by USA Today.

-“Congress will exercise its oversight,” Pelosi said in the interview.
+“Congress will exercise its oversight,” she said in the interview.

-According to the Politico report, however, Trump’s attempt to override the key oversight provision of the coronavirus relief bill was in line with his actions during his impeachment hearings and trial, when Trump successfully blocked Congress from obtaining important documents, and interviewing key witnesses.
+According to the Politico report, however, Trump’s attempt to override the key oversight provision of the coronavirus relief bill was in line with his actions during his impeachment hearings and trial, when the president successfully blocked Congress from obtaining important documents and interviewing key witnesses.

-Trump’s signing statement claims that the requirement in the bill that the $500 billion fund’s inspector general report to Congress is “improper,” according to the Politico account.
-Instead, Trump said in the statement, only the president should have final say over who receives money from the fund.
+Trump’s signing statement claims that the requirement in the bill that the $500 billion fund’s inspector general report to Congress is “improper,” according to Politico.
+Instead, he said that only the president should have final say over who receives money from the fund.